 Other complex investments might be misunderstood - In addition to the above, hedge fund managers might invest in complex instruments such as, but not limited to, futures, forwards, swaps, options and contracts for difference.
 Many of these will be derivatives, which could increase volatility.
-Many will be "over-the-counter", which could increase counterparty risk.
+Many will be "over-the-counter," which could increase counterparty risk.
 Many exotic instruments may also be challenging for the manager to administer and account for properly.
 Investors should inquire into how these instruments are objectively and independently valued.

 The client may be caught in a liquidity squeeze - Given their often short-term nature, hedge fund managers need to be able to disinvest from or close certain positions quickly and efficiently.
 But market liquidity is not always stable, and if liquidity were to decrease suddenly, the hedge fund manager might be unable to disinvest from or close such positions rapidly or at a good price, which may lead to losses.
 The prime broker or custodian may default - Hedge fund managers often have special relationships with so-called "prime" brokers.
 These are stockbrokers that provide the required leveraging and shorting facilities.

-Prime brokers usually require collateral for these facilities, which collateral is typically provided using assets of the relevant client, and consequently such collateral might be at risk if the prime broker were to default in some way A similar situation could occur with the custodian of the client's funds.
+Prime brokers usually require collateral for these facilities, which collateral is typically provided using assets of the relevant client, and consequently such collateral might be at risk if the prime broker were to default in some way.
+A similar situation could occur with the custodian of the client's funds.

-investment in a hedge fund portfolio that may adversely affect it.
+Regulations could change - Legal, tax and regulatory changes could occur during the term of the investor's investment in a hedge fund portfolio that may adversely affect it.
 The effect of any future legal, tax and regulatory change or any future court decision on a hedge fund portfolio could be substantial and adverse.
 Past performance might be theoretical - Hedge fund portfolios are on occasion marketed using theoretical or paper track records.
 Past performance is seldom a reliable indicator of future performance.
 Theoretical past performance is often an even less reliable indicator, and investors should place a lower significance on these.